 The constant grow of wealth of the society in the urban areas results in a natural tendency to move residents' dwellings away from city centers to the suburbs.
 This effect is called "urban sprawl" or suburbanization.
-One of the effects of suburbanization is the development of road infrastructure In the majority of cases suburbs are poorly-connected with city centers by public transportation.
-Thus, the residents of suburban areas travel on a regular basis to the city center (schools, jobs, places of entertainment) by private cars.
+The residents of suburban areas travel on a regular basis to the city center (schools, jobs, places of entertainment) by private cars.
 This results in the overall increase of movements and congestion of the roads connecting suburbs with the city centers, especially during peak hour.
 This situation is very burdensome for various stakeholders, such as: road users, residents of urban areas and public transportation operators.
 High level of congestion, generated in particular in the areas of heavy traffic, in addition to producing high travel cost, leads to increased emissions of noise and pollution.
-Therefore, transportation between suburban and urban areas plays a key role in the development of the whole metropolitan area.
 One of the ways to reduce high level of congestion and its negative effects is promotion of public transportation which can take over a substantial portion of travels previously carried out by private cars.
-A 2002 shows that public transportation in the U.S uses approximately half the fuel required by cars, SUV's and light trucks In addition, the study noted that "private vehicles emit about 95 per cent more carbon monoxide, 92 per cent more volatile organic compounds and about twice as much carbon dioxide and nitrogen oxide than public vehicles for every passenger mile travelled".
+In 2002 the study noted that "private vehicles emit about 95 per cent more carbon monoxide, 92 per cent more volatile organic compounds and about twice as much carbon dioxide and nitrogen oxide than public vehicles for every passenger mile travelled".
 Supporters of the green movement usually advocate public transportation, because it offers decreased airborne pollution compared to automobiles.